BS in Industrial and Systems Engineering

-Learn to Increase Production Efficiency with an Industrial & Systems Engineering Degree
+Study to Increase Production Efficiency with an Industrial and Systems Engineering Degree

 Are you interested in engineering, but would like to focus more on the business or process side?
-Our Bachelor of Science in Industrial and Systems Engineering provides training in production design, plant layout, routing, and production mix.
-Throughout this degree, you will study some of the newest aspects of industrial engineering like examining human factors, production systems and engineering management, business analytics, and business intelligence.
+Our Bachelor of Science (BS) in Industrial and Systems Engineering provides training in production design, plant layout, routing, and production mix.
+Throughout this degree, you will study a broad range of industrial engineering topics like examining human factors, production systems and engineering management, business analytics, and business intelligence.

 Our goal is to develop Christ-centered men and women with the values, knowledge, and skills essential to be a positive force in engineering-related industries.
 Our professors seek to know you individually and impart the knowledge and ability they possess to identify and solve engineering problems.